Sultan Hasanuddin International Airport: Facilities and development

 The current terminal, located approximately 2 kilometers south of the old facility, began operations on 4 August 2008 and was officially inaugurated by President Susilo Bambang Yudhoyono on 26 September 2008.
 Construction, which started in 2004, took around four years to complete.
-The project was carried out together with the 11.47 kilometer extension of the Ujung Pandang Tollway, improving access between the airport, Makassar city center, and the Port of Soekarno-Hatta.
+The project was carried out together with the 11.47 kilometer extension of the Ujung Pandang Tollway, improving access between the airport, Makassar city center, and the Port of Makassar.
 It also included the construction of a new runway measuring 3,100 by 45 meters.
-Designed in a modern high technology architectural style, the first of its kind among airport terminals in Indonesia, the new terminal is five times larger than the previous one and has a capacity of seven million passengers per year.
+The airport building features a futuristic architectural style, dominated by glass wall elements and complemented by ornaments from South Sulawesi.
+The ten roof arches are interpreted as waves, symbolizing the spirit of the Bugis and Makassar people, who are known worldwide as resilient seafarers.
+A traditional Bugis Phinisi ship is depicted on the main arch pillars, while the terminal ceiling incorporates motifs inspired by Mandar embroidered textiles.
+It is five times larger than the previous terminal and has a capacity of seven million passengers per year.
 By 2010, it was already serving five million passengers.
 The terminal includes six aerobridges and a significantly larger apron that can accommodate up to seventeen wide-body aircraft.
-The total cost for the terminal and supporting infrastructure was approximately one trillion rupiah.
+The total cost for the terminal and supporting infrastructure was approximately more than 600 billion rupiah.